FastyBird/devices-module/.docs/en/index.md

 ## Initialization

 This module is using database, and need some initial data to be inserted into it.

-Execution of command is dependend on you current implementation.
-This module is dependend on [contribute/console](https://github.com/contributte/console) extension, so check it out to get know how to configure your console entrypoint.

-After creating console entrypoint you could call module console command:

 ```sh
 your-console-entrypoint fb:devices-module:initialize